GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: INTRODUCTION

-\section{Introduction}

-Light detection and ranging (LiDAR) sensors capture precise range measurements through laser-ray-based active sensing, while inertial measurement unit (IMU) sensors provide high-frequency inertial measurements of linear acceleration and angular velocity~\cite{lee2024isr}.
-By fusing these complementary sensing modalities, LiDAR-inertial odometry (LIO) enables precise localization and mapping, and has been actively developed over the past decade for autonomous navigation across diverse environments~\cite{cadena2016tro}.
+\section{INTRODUCTION}

+\IEEEPARstart{F}{ield} robotic systems are increasingly expected to support inspection, search-and-rescue, and exploration across diverse environments.
+In these missions, robots often operate in GNSS-denied or unstructured environments, where reliable localization and mapping are essential for sustained autonomy.
+For robots equipped with light detection and ranging (LiDAR), LiDAR-inertial odometry (LIO) addresses this need by fusing geometric measurements from LiDAR scans with high-frequency inertial measurements from an inertial measurement unit (IMU)~\cite{cadena2016tro, lee2024isr}.

+Despite substantial progress, LIO performance can degrade when robots move between confined spaces and open areas commonly encountered in field deployments.
+During such transitions, the typical distance from the LiDAR sensor to the observed surfaces changes substantially.
+In confined spaces, most returns come from nearby walls and objects, whereas in open areas, they are distributed over longer ranges.
+In this paper, we refer to this scene-level extent as \textit{spatial scale}.
+Changes in spatial scale can induce substantial variations in scan density and local geometric structure, affecting both voxel-based scan downsampling and the reliability of scan-to-map residuals.

-Despite this active progress, LIO performance has been observed to degrade in response to two key geometric characteristics of the surrounding environment: (i) the \textit{spatial scale} of the scene, and (ii) the \textit{local geometric structure} that governs the reliability of different error metrics.
-Regarding spatial scale, which refers to the spatial extent reflected in the distribution of point ranges within a LiDAR scan, any mismatch between a fixed voxel size and the actual scene scale can disrupt both pose estimation stability and computational efficiency~\cite{reinke2022ral, lim2023ur, cheng2025ral}.
-This issue is closely related to the use of a fixed voxel downsampling resolution (i.e., voxel size) that is typically pre-tuned for a specific expected scene scale.
-For instance, a large voxel size pre-tuned for outdoor scenes becomes excessively coarse when the robot enters narrow indoor spaces, oversimplifying geometric structure and degrading estimation accuracy~\cite{lim2023ur, cheng2025ral}.
-Conversely, a small voxel size pre-tuned for indoor scenes becomes overly fine in wide outdoor environments, resulting in an excessively large number of voxelized points and increased computational load~\cite{reinke2022ral}.
+Regarding scan density, changes in spatial scale directly affect how densely LiDAR points are distributed in the observed scene.
+However, LIO systems typically use a fixed voxel downsampling resolution (i.e., voxel size) pre-tuned for an expected operating scale.
+Therefore, a mismatch between the current spatial scale and the fixed voxel size can reduce pose estimation stability or computational efficiency~\cite{reinke2022ral, lim2023ur, cheng2025ral}.
+For instance, a large voxel size pre-tuned for open spaces becomes excessively coarse when the robot enters confined scenes, oversimplifying geometric structure and degrading estimation accuracy~\cite{lim2023ur, cheng2025ral}.
+Conversely, a small voxel size pre-tuned for narrow scenes becomes overly fine in wide areas, resulting in an excessively large number of voxelized points and increased computational load~\cite{reinke2022ral}.